javaidiqbal11/ongoing-techs-daily/README.md

 # Daily Tasks

-Welcome to the **Daily Tasks** repository!
+Welcome to the **Ongoing Techs Daily** repository!
 This project is designed to help you manage and automate your daily tasks efficiently using Python.

 ## Table of Contents